grissinibread/edgeLords/challenge3/optimize-english-readme.md

 #### Legal Troubles
 **"And I'll bet what you hated the most was that they identified me as a co-founder of Facebook, which I am.
 You better lawyer up asshole, because I'm not coming back for 30%, I'm coming back for everything."**

+#### Fatherly Advice
+**"Because the man who makes an appearance in the business world, the man who creates personal interest, is the man who gets ahead.
+Be liked and you will never want.
+I never have to wait in line to see a buyer."**

 The rules are a bit looser for this challenge; just use your best judgement to make sure Crug Grood understands the above inputs and optimize them as efficiently as possible.
 There is no one correct answer for either input!

 ---